AI

 • Focus on knowledge transfer - Your CoE should teach, document, and support rather than own and control AI initiatives

-Same pattern with AI.
+Same thing happens with AI.
+Every time.

 Why CoEs become bureaucratic dead ends

 Standard development without enforcement.
 Create templates, frameworks, guidelines.
 Make them available.
 Don’t make teams ask permission to deviate.
-Research shows centralized decision making driven by politics impacts organizational growth.
+The data backs this up: centralized decision making driven by politics measurably impacts organizational growth.

 Designing for planned obsolescence

-Success is: we don’t need this team anymore.
+Real success is: we don’t need this team anymore.

 Small and mid-sized organizations stand to gain significantly from establishing an AI CoE, but only if that CoE builds capability rather than dependency.

 That’s when you dissolve the CoE.
+Successfully.

 The practical structure for mid-size companies

 One person focused on knowledge management.
 Documentation, training materials, playbooks.
-Everything the CoE learns gets captured in a form others can use.
+Everything the CoE learns gets captured in a form others can actually use.

 That’s the core.
 Add specialists temporarily as needed.
 Data engineer for a specific project.
 Change management support for a major rollout.
 But keep the core small.

-But here’s the critical part: rotate people through the CoE.
+The critical part most people skip: rotate people through the CoE.
 Six-month rotations.
 Business people come in, learn AI.
-AI people go back to business units with context.
+AI people go back to business units with real context.
+This prevents the knowledge concentration that kills capability transfer.
+Two-thirds of workers say their organization has not been proactive in AI training and upskilling.
+Changing that ratio for your company is the CoE’s primary job.

 Building capability that lasts

-The activities matter more than the structure.
+The activities matter more than the org chart.

 Create templates and frameworks, but make them forkable.
 Teams should be able to copy, modify, and make them their own.
-You want proliferation, not standardization.
+You want proliferation, not rigid standardization.

 But for most mid-size companies, AI is a tool.
 A powerful one, but still a tool for running your actual business better.
 Tools shouldn’t require permanent coordination committees.

 The sign you’ve succeeded?
 Two years after launching your AI center of excellence, nobody remembers it existed.
 AI projects just happen.
 Teams evaluate and implement AI tools as part of normal work.
-Knowledge spreads organically through the networks you built.
+Knowledge spreads through the networks you built.

-Start planning for that from day one.
+Plan for that from day one.

 About the Author

-Amit Kothari is an experienced consultant, advisor, and educator specializing in AI and operations.
+Amit Kothari is an experienced consultant, advisor, coach, and educator specializing in AI and operations for executives and their companies.
 With 25+ years of experience and as the founder of Tallyfy (raised $3.6m), he helps mid-size companies identify, plan, and implement practical AI solutions that actually work.
 Originally British and now based in St. Louis, MO, Amit combines deep technical expertise with real-world business understanding.

 Disclaimer: The content in this article represents personal opinions based on extensive research and practical experience.
 While every effort has been made to ensure accuracy through data analysis and source verification, this should not be considered professional advice.
 Always consult with qualified professionals for decisions specific to your situation.